jvsena42/LuckyHash/README.md

 - ⛓️ **Stratum V2 Integration** — for more efficient, secure mining
 - 🌍 Expanding device support and optimizing for lower-power hardware
-- 💬 Potential for social features and pooled luck mechanics

 ---
 ## Screenshots